donovanh/donovanh.github.com/_posts/2023-10-09-design-system-swift.markdown

 ![Primary Button example](/images/posts/design-system-swift/all-examples-min.png)

+You can [download an Xcode project with the code](https://github.com/donovanh/swift-design-system/tree/main) from this talk.

 ## Summary

 Make use of custom styles rather than create views for each use cases.
 As the styles are composable, the styles can be nested for different contexts.